jarajapu/time-series-1/README.md

 Type: `Boolean`

 If set to true, this gem will not run any commands, only output the generated URLs or calls to OpenTSDB.

-##### validation (deprecated)
-Default value: `false`
-Type: `Boolean`

-If set to false, some validation will be disabled.
-In OpentTSDB 2.0, this validation is now done on the server side so once support for 1.1 is dropped, this configuration parameter will go away.

 #### Search for a registered metric/tagk/tagv